vlitzke/jekyll-theme-prologue/_posts/2020-12-22-M4Express-Setup.md

 icon: fa-wrench
 ---

-Yesterday my supervisor handed me parts to start building our own dataloggers, which included a Feather M4 Express Board, Accelerometer and GPS with associated cable wires, LED lights and so on from Adafruit...it is cool stuff, check it out here: https://www.adafruit.com/product/3857
+Yesterday my supervisor handed me parts to start building our own dataloggers, which included a Feather M4 Express Board, Accelerometer and GPS with associated cable wires, LED lights and so on from [Adafruit](https://www.adafruit.com/product/3857).

 I am terrified to set the house on fire!